About Defaqto

 Homes that are unoccupied for more than 60 days or used as second/holiday homes will likely require non-standard insurance.

-But, if it is already known that the property will be unoccupied at the time of getting insurance quotes, it falls into the non-standard category.
+If it is already known that the property will be unoccupied at the time of getting insurance quotes, it falls into the non-standard category.

 3. Buildings with a History of Flooding or Subsidence